Superb carrier oil and great skin moisturiser for dry, tired skin.

 Macadamia Oil Uses:

-Use as a straight massage oil, blend essential oils into it for massage, use as a moisturiser, use as an ingredient/emollient in cosmetic formulations, apply direct to aged skin.
+Use as a straight massage oil, blend essential oils into it for massage, use as a moisturiser, a carrier oil for essential oils, use as an ingredient/emollient in cosmetic formulations, apply direct to aged skin.

 Directions and More Uses:

 Carrier oil for massage, cosmetic formulations, soaps, body lotions, body butters, lip balm, it is an excellent emollient, it spreads smoothly and evenly.

 Blends with all suitable essential oils used in massage.